completelynovel/money_badger/README.md

 # MoneyBadger

-A rails plugin to handle currency and foreign exchange.
+A gem to handle currency and foreign exchange.

 Keeps things accurate and avoids floating point errors.